benvaljean/benvaljean.github.io/_posts/2010-01-31-Linux_System_Troubleshooting.markdown

-*[http://www.alexonlinux.com/tcpdump-for-dummies tcpdump for Dummies] *[http://www.dslreports.com/faq/tcpdump/5._Some_simple_scripts#8443 Useful tcpdump scripts] ==strace==
+*[http://www.alexonlinux.com/tcpdump-for-dummies tcpdump for Dummies] *[http://www.dslreports.com/faq/tcpdump/5._Some_simple_scripts#8443 Useful tcpdump scripts] ==strace== strace shows the systems calls for a process or programme.
-If the server for some reason is not logging what you need or there is a need to debug software at system call level, strace can help.
 Try <tt>strace echo hello</tt>.
-Strace becomes more useful when it monitors the system calls for a process already running.
+Strace can either invoke a process and monitor system calls end-to-end or attach itself to a process already running.

 Monitor system calls for pid 12345:
 <pre>strace -p 12345</pre>